THIS CHAPTER CONTAINS VIOLENCE THAT MAY NOT BE SUITABLE TO SOME READERS.

 She unwound her hair, letting it spill freely down her back.
 The droplets from before slid down her neck to her collarbone.

-Then she flicked her fingers and pulled the moisture off Damon's face — condensed the droplets midair — then sent them drifting back to the plants in the places she cleared.
+Then she flicked her fingers and pulled the moisture off Damon's face — condensed the droplets mid-air, then those droplets grew into a bigger sphere of water, then she sent them drifting back to the plants in the places she cleared.
+The droplets were thinner than drizzles as she sent them down, it gave more beauty to the rays of the sun.

 Damon raised a brow.
 "How did you—"

-"You can ask when I start tutoring you one water."
+"You can the details ask when I start tutoring you on water, but low level Eterna users can only bend their attributes not create it.
+I can do both.
+So should you."
 She stepped closer.
 "You look taller.
 I saw you a few days ago.
 And your arms…"

+Damon stayed still, politely and respectfully.
 He noticed the warmth in her hand.
-He noticed the subtle quickening of her breath.
+He noticed the subtle quickening of her breath too.
 He noticed everything but he chose not to react.

 Cythera stepped back.
 Her composure returned like a cloak sliding back over her shoulders.